alienfast/docker-rails/README.md

 - Automated cached global gems data volume based on ruby version
 - Interpolates variables `docker-compose.yml` making CI builds much easier
 - DB check CLI function provided for docker-compose `command` to check if db is ready
+- Configurable exit_code for `ci` - determine which container's exit code will be the result of the process (useful for CI tests)

 ## Usage